raighi/PyRatDeliverable2/README.md

 *What are those files?*

 <generalutils: centralizes all the main methods used
-current_network: current network use by AI 412925.0_43save: save of the best network already made (in 20 hours of reinforcement)
+current_network: current network used by AI 412925.0_43save: save of the best network already made (in 20 hours of reinforcement)
 >